-Serum Neutralizing Activity Elicited by mRNA-1273 Vaccine - Preliminary Report
+Serum Neutralizing Activity Elicited by mRNA-1273 Vaccine

-TO THE EDITOR: The mRNA-1273 vaccine against model) in specimens obtained from participants SARS-CoV-2 elicited high neutralizing-antibody titers in phase 1 trial participants^{1,2} and has been shown to be highly efficacious in preventing symptomatic Covid-19 disease and severe disease.3 The recent emergence of SARS-CoV-2 variants in the United Kingdom (the B.1.1.7 lineage) and in South Africa (the B.1.351 lineage) has led to concerns about increased transmission and the potential of these variants to circumvent immunity elicited by natural infection or vaccination.
+TO THE EDITOR: The mRNA-1273 vaccine against the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) elicited high neutralizingantibody titers in phase 1 trial participants^{1,2} and has been shown to be highly efficacious in preventing symptomatic Covid-19 disease and severe disease.3 The emergence of SARS-CoV-2 variants in the United Kingdom (the B.1.1.7 lineage), South Africa (the B.1.351 lineage), Brazil (the P.1 lineage), and California (the B.1.427/B.1.429 lineage) has led to concerns about increased transmission and the potential of these variants to circumvent immunity elicited by natural infection or vaccination.
+The recent identification in the United Kingdom of a B.1.1.7 variant that includes the E484K mutation (B.1.1.7+E484K) furthers these concerns.